EbruKucukk/stokTakip/README.md

 <h3 align="center">Stock Tracking Automation</h3>

-- 📝 An tracking automation system.
-[This project, which we created using C# and MS SQL within the scope of university undergraduate courses, includes an automation system that can track stock within a company.](This project, which we created using C# and MS SQL within the scope of university undergraduate courses, includes an automation system that can track stock within a company.)
+- 📝 A tracking automation system.
+This project, which we created using C# and MS SQL within the scope of university undergraduate courses, includes an automation system that can track stock within a company.

-- 〰️ The aim is to provide an interface where automation controls can be performed by connecting to a certain database in order to track and manage a company's stock values. **We used MS SQL Server for our database control.**
+- 〰️ The aim is to provide an interface where automation controls can be performed by connecting to a certain database in order to track and manage a company's stock values.
+We used MS SQL Server for our database control and C#(.NET Framework for the interface.

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Connect with me: kucukkebru@gmail.com </h3>
 <p align="left">
 </p>